aleksandr-bakanov/cell/README.md

 * Tutorial screens
 * Help section
 * Randomize initial cell position in battle on ring
+* Limited resources for forming cells
+* Friendly fire and intersection of friendly cells
+* Direction to nearest friend
+* Different battle scenarios?
+Save VIP cell?
+* Same group id for friendly cells
+* Death ray hex
+* Provide list of cells to battle engine and get battle results from it

 # Future features
 * Multi-player